melloware/jintellitype/readme.md

 FOR USERS:

- The 32/64 bit dlls get extracted automatically.
+ The 32/64 bit dlls or dylibs get extracted automatically.

 FOR DEVELOPERS: